 Look for the I2C communication pins on the side of the controller Arduino since you will connect the SCL and SDA pins of the PLC to those of the I2C module.
 Then using the I2C wire you will connect the LCD display.
 Depending on your components, check out the documentation to know the pins to connect between the LCD and the I2C module.

-Our industrial controllers are programmed using Arduino Ide, which is a C language based software.
-They can also be programmed using C directly but it is much easier working with Arduino IDE as it provides lots of libraries that helps in the programming.
+Our industrial controllers are programmed using Arduino Ide, which is a C language-based software.
+They can also be programmed using C directly but it is much easier working with Arduino IDE as it provides lots of libraries that help in the programming.

 Industrial Shields provides boards to program the PLCs for industrial automation.
-Basically you do not needed to define the pins and whether they are inputs or outputs since everything is automatically configured using the boards.
+Basically, you do not need to define the pins and whether they are inputs or outputs since everything is automatically configured using the boards.

 To install Industrial Shields boards, this link explains everything:

 To work properly, the Wire and LiquidCrystal_I2C libraries must be included.

 First, you have to call the following statement to create the LiquidCrystal class and set up all the configurations.
 You will set the address of the I2C device and the number of rows and columns of your LCD.
 If the I2C address is unknown, you can check our post about how to know it.